CDRH/datura/docs/project_cather.md

 - -e = setting the development environemnt (this is the default, so can usually be omitted)
 - -x es = tells the script we're using the elasticsearch scripts
 - -o = tells the script to store output int he "es" folder. these are for debugging only, and won't commit back to the repo.
-- -r = regex to specify whick file(s) to transform.
+- -r = regex to specify which file(s) to transform.
 While I am working through issues, I'll stick to running

 ## Setting up a development environment